ray-chew/pyBELLA/Readme.rst

 If you have Anaconda installed, you may setup a virtual enviroment::

-   conda create --name <env name> --file requirement.txt
+   $ conda create --name <env name> --file requirement.txt

 Getting RKLM-Py
 ---------------
 Having installed the required packages, clone the RKLM-Py repository.
 If you have SSH access::

-   git@git.imp.fu-berlin.de:raychew/RKLM_Reference.git
+   $ git clone git@git.imp.fu-berlin.de:raychew/RKLM_Reference.git

 Note that the latest stable branch is `develop`.